hitvoice/hitvoice.github.io/ReadMe.md

 Use `hugo` to compile the website.
 Copy the contents in `public/` to the master branch to deploy.

 To update the theme, use `git submodule update --remote --recursive`.

+To change the html title of this site, modify `themes/beautifulhugo/layouts/partials/head.html:L31`.